What are the Four Horsemen of the Apocalypse that lead to the end of the world?

 Behind the Scenes of My Office

-Many couples come to me because they need help with communication, so we spend a lot of time looking at normal communication cycles and learning how to stop and re-direct counter-productive patterns.
+Many couples come to me because they need help with communication, so we spend a lot of time looking at normal communication cycles and learning how to stop Gottman’s Four Horsemen and re-direct.

 The challenge is not to eliminate the four horsemen entirely; it’s about learning how to tame them.
 When you expect to feel critical or defensive because you are a human being, you’ll be better able to stop yourself and turn the pattern around.
 Contempt and stonewalling are a little bit harder, but possible to identify and eliminate over time and practice.

 For example, saying “You’re lazy” instead of “I would appreciate it if you helped with the housework” is a form of criticism.
-Criticism can be damaging to a relationship because it can make your partner feel attacked and defensive, rather than open to constructive feedback.
+Criticism can damage a relationship because it can make your partner feel attacked and defensive rather than open to constructive feedback.
 To avoid criticism, focus on specific behaviors or actions that you would like to see change, and communicate your feelings in a non-judgmental way.

 Defensiveness is the second of the four horsemen of the apocalypse in relationships, and it can be a significant roadblock to resolving conflicts.